yuqinzhou9/yuqinzhou9.github.io/_projects/2_project.md

 ---
 layout: page
 title: Features, Architecture, Combine Them Together
-description: "[12 June 2022] Word embeddings are powerful  even when not accompanied by a neural network model. " In this course project, we
+description: "[12 June 2022] Word embeddings are powerful  even when not accompanied by a neural network model.
+In this course project, we"

 img: assets/img/tweets_length_per_user.png
 importance: 2
 category: Courses